harvardinformatics/website/content/denovo-transcriptome-assembly-best-practices.md

       Trinity ${TRINITY_OPTIONS} --output /trinity_out_dir

-R1 and R2 read file names should be provided as comma-separated lists to --left and --right arguments, respectively.

 The Trinity_OPTIONS string can also be edited to reflect particular desired features, e.g.:
 * Turning off normalization
 * For directional libraries, --SS_lib_type should be set to FR or RF for ligation-stranded and dUTP-based library construction, respectively.

-Finally, --left and --right are for comma separated lists of R1 and R2 fastq files.
-An alternative way for specifying a large number of fastq files is to instead use --left_list and --right_list and have the arguments point to txt files that provide the full path names of the R1 and R2 files, respectively, with 1 row per file
+* An alternative way for specifying a large number of fastq files is to instead use --left_list and --right_list and have the arguments point to txt files that provide the full path names of the R1 and R2 files, respectively, with 1 row per file

 #### 10-1 Assessing assembly quality step 1: basic alignment summary metrics